enkidevs/curriculum/python/functional-programming/arrays-i/the-zip-built-in-function.md

 ## Footnotes

 [1:Different length inputs to `zip`]
-*`zip` should only be used when you don’t care about trailing, unmatched values from the longer iterables, since the iterator stops after n iterations, where n is the size of the shortest input iterable.
+*`zip` should only be used when you don't care about trailing, unmatched values from the longer iterables, since the iterator stops after n iterations, where n is the size of the shortest input iterable.
 If those values are important, another variant of `zip` is built-in called  `itertools.zip_longest()` which automatically extends any shorter input lists with `fillvalue`, which by default is a `None` object.*

 [2:Uneven length = loss of information]
 *Any information discarded in the initial `zip` step because of input iterables being of uneven length is not recovered when we unzip the result again; the information has already been discarded at the `zip` step.*